MitchellX/deepfake-models/README.md

      *Yuval Nirkin, Yosi Keller, Tal Hassner.*

      Unlike previous work, FSGAN is subject agnostic and can be applied to pairs of faces without requiring training on those faces.
-And they
+Besides, they introduced new loss functions for better performance.